Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Theory of KRR with predicted feature inputs

 entailing consistent prediction of $Z$ itself by using $\wh g(X)$.
-We remark that this can be relaxed when the kernel function $K$ is invariant to orthogonal transformations, that is, $K(z,z') = K(Qz,Qz')$ for any $z,z'\in \cZ$ and any $Q\in \OO_{r\times r}$.
-When this is the case, we only need consistent prediction of $Z$ up to an orthogonal transformation, in the precise sense that
+We remark that this can be relaxed when $K$ is invariant to orthogonal transformations, that is, $K(z,z') = K(Qz,Qz')$ for any $z,z'\in \cZ$ and any $Q\in \OO_{r\times r}$.
+When this is the case, we only need consistent prediction of $Z$ up to an orthogonal transformation, in the precise sense that \eqref{def_eps_g_hat} can be replaced by